-Space City Funtet
+Space City Funtet: BLAST-OFF!

 This is an album of new compositions for voice, saxophone, clarinet, guitar, piano and bass, intended to accompany films, TV shows and commercials that haven’t yet been created.
 They’re playful and inventive and joyful and fun: music written to herald the new FutuRetro Age.
 We’re blasting off into the art of the future!

 Fondly reminiscent of the Space Age music of the 1950s, the music on this album recalls its mirth-making melodic ancestry.
 You may hear in these arrangements the influence of Raymond Scott, Lyle Murphy, Martin Denny, Bill Hitz, Esquivel, Gil Mellė, Enoch Light, Alan Hawkshaw, Bill Finegan, Don Sebesky, Marty Paich, Claus Ogerman and Alain Romans.

 Richie Kaye’s Space City Funtet is based in Houston, Texas, where all ignition systems are GO!